repaper/gratis/PlatformWithOS/README-BeagleBoneBlack.md

 The fuse driver will load at boot, so also try rebooting, logging in and running a python demo program to verify this.

+## Run demo programs

+As descriped in the main README.md